 - Protects solar energy collection systems installed on a lot from accessory systems or vegetation on an abutting lot.
 Owner must file a statement claiming solar access protection upon installation of the system.

 San Luis Obispo (California), City of.
 2014.
 Municipal Code.
 Title 16, Subdivisions; Chapter 16.18, General Subdivision Design Standards; Section 16.18.170, Easements for Solar Access.
 Seattle, Wash.: Code Publishing Company, Inc.

 - Solar easements protecting solar exposure between 10AM to 2PM PST on the winter solstice must be recorded for new lots unless lot layout is designed to provide adequate solar access.

 - Includes instructions on determining whether residential lots comply with the Solar Access Ordinance and preparing a shadow diagram.
-Ordinance sets height limitations to balance solar access rights with development rights.
+Includes Municipal Code Chapter 28.11, Protection and Enhancement of Solar Access, which sets height limitations to balance solar access rights with development rights.

 - Ensures that land is divided so as to maximize solar access for structures and minimize shade on adjoining properties from structures and trees.
 Includes definitions and illustrations; requires 80% of lots in a development to comply with one or more design options provided.
 Provides for exemptions and adjustments.

 Dixon (California), City of.
 2014.
 Municipal Code.
 Title 18, Zoning; Chapter 18.23, Design Review Commission; Section 18.23.170, Single Family Dwellings, Duplexes and Secondary Living Units Design Standards.
 Also see Chapter 18.36, Conservation Regulations; Section 18.36.020, Conservation Guidelines; part B, Efficient Use of Solar Energy.
 Seattle, Wash.: Code Publishing Company, Inc.